LordHepipud/icinga2-perfcounter-lib/doc/01-Introduction.md

 plugins designed for Icinga 2, to easily and without much complexity fetch Performance Counter data.

-In addition this module allows an easy usage from the PowerShell itself, to quickly get an overview of the current system beeing worked or a remote computer the module is installed on.
+In addition this module allows an easy usage from the PowerShell itself, to quickly get an overview of the current system being worked or a remote computer the module is installed on.

 If you are ready to get started, take a look on the [installation guide](02-Installation.md).